ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/varnish/index.rst

 Varnish
 =================================================

-Varnish is recommended for Full Page Caching with Magento 2.
+Varnish is recommended for Full Page Caching with Magento2.
 Website performance is greatly increased when using Varnish.

 .. toctree::